Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

 Built for 8+ passengers, the Cycle Boats have pedal stations to move your party out to the water and a long table with benches for when the party starts!

-Put on some music, bring a cooler full of drinks, and with plenty of room to walk around, there might even be a little boogie on board.
+Put on some music and bring a cooler full of drinks!
+With plenty of room to walk around, there might even be a little boogie on board.

-A surefire hit for all partiers, cruise the river, go for a swim with the funky floaties provided, dry yourself off, and then go to a bar… and another… and another!
+A surefire hit for all party-goers, cruise the river and go for a swim with the funky floaties provided.

 With touring headliners gracing the club every week, pull up a chair and enjoy the show by the bar or at a table with a full menu.

-Some of the more daring travelers love the Comic’s Nights Out, an award-winning open mic night.
+There’s no other way to enjoy or learn humor than in a live performance.
+Some of the more daring travelers love Comic’s Nights Out, an award-winning open mic night.

 Buy a ticket and enjoy your complimentary drink before you head up on stage!

-SeaWorld offers plenty in the way of rides and sea-life, which is why it’s been a crowd favorite for decades.
+SeaWorld offers plenty of rides and sea life, making itself a crowd favorite for decades.

-The truly unique experience, however, is the killer whale tour: you’ll see the ocean’s most powerful predator in full flight while admiring its grace and beauty.
+The truly unique experience, however, is the killer whale tour.
+See the ocean’s most powerful predator in full flight while admiring its grace and beauty.

-At Club Renaissance, you’ll find satisfying Bermuda grass greens and fairways lined with ancient oaks.
+At Club Renaissance, you can find satisfying Bermuda grass greens and fairways lined with ancient oaks.